tomjoht/learnapidoc/_docs/the_writing_process/docapis_publishing.md

 Most developer portals have two sections new content is publicized:

 * **Release notes.** The release notes highlight new features in the APIs and other products that have been released, often with a link to the accompanying documentation for the feature.
 * **What's new in docs.** The What's new in docs section indicates new articles or updates in the documentation.
-This list usually covers doc updates only, as these updates can happen independently of feature development.
+This list usually covers doc updates only, as these updates can happen independently of feature releases.

 Make sure you list and describe your new content using whatever patterns make sense for your developer portal.
 Many times, program managers literally copy and paste the content from release notes and what's new pages into newsletters that they send out to partners.

-{% include random_ad4.html %}

 Alternatively, you might have a developer relations group or developer marketing that actually has a newsletter.
 If so, reach out to the group and let them know you have content they could include in their next newsletter.

+{% include random_ad4.html %}

 ## 5.4 Add metadata to pages about authors and last-updated {#metadata}

-Another task before publishing your new content is to add some metadata to the pages about authors and last-updated timestamps.
+Another task before publishing your new content is to add some metadata to the pages about authorship and date last updated.
 How you do this depends on your authoring system, but hopefully, you have some metadata that supports two essential fields: author and last-updated.
 These fields might be in YAML frontmatter if you're using a [static site generator](/learnapidoc/pubapis_static_site_generators.html), or they could be in more structured fields if using a [CCMS](/blog/what-is-a-dita-content-management-system-ccms/).

 Understand that right now, at the point of release, everyone is excited about the new content.
 But it will only be a matter of time before most people forget about this page, before you move on, before the teams that support the content transition to other projects and parts of the org, or before the feature itself is sunset, then deprecated.

 {% comment %}{% include random_ad3.html %} {% endcomment %}

 Others who follow you will need to know who wrote the content and when it was last updated.
-Sometimes this metadata is automatically tracked through version control &mdash; if so, great.
+(There's nothing worse than arriving at a new job and not having any history about the content's accuracy, freshness, or authorship.)
+Sometimes the content metadata is automatically tracked through version control &mdash; if so, great.
 But the version control metadata often supplements more explicit metadata tagging within the content itself.
-There's nothing worse than arriving at a new job and not having any history about the content's accuracy, freshness, or authorship.

 ## 5.5 Coordinate the timing of the release {#coordinate_timing}

 One final consideration is timing.
 When should you hit that publish button?
 Usually, you want to coordinate your timing with the release.
-After your release goes out, then you publish the updates to the release notes and publish your content.
-Don't push your content out before the release.
+After your release goes out, then you publish the documentation.
+Don't push your new documentation out before the release.
 It sounds like common sense, but this might be harder to coordinate than it seems.

 {% include random_ad1.html %}

 When I worked at Amazon, for large releases (such as the launch of a new product), there was an elaborate release schedule and a "war room" set up.
 The release schedule involved a long series of steps required to release the feature, such as turning on services, dialing up the visibility of new features in the UI, launching a general press release and announcement, and more.
 These release meetings would often start at about 5 am and continue until 9 am.
 Somewhere in the list of release events was a line item for publishing the documentation.
 At that planned time, the release manager would say, "Go ahead and publish the docs now."

 Our doc publishing process took about 15 minutes to complete, so one time I anticipated my slot a bit early and jumped the gun by publishing about a half-hour early.
-The release manager actually wanted me to pull back the docs until some other items had been released.
+Due to some other hiccup, the release manager actually wanted me to pull back the docs until some other items had been released.
 I explained that rolling back the doc release would create all kinds of hassle and havoc, and it wasn't worth it.
 But after this experience, I was careful to wait my turn to publish and to respect the timing and sequence, even if the publishing task took a long time of just waiting around.

 Most doc releases aren't so formal or coordinated, but you should plug into the release process, understand the timing and the expectations about when the docs should go live, and follow it.